rubyworks/rubytest/README.md

 objects must respond to `#to_s` so their description can be used in test reports.

-Ruby Test handles assertions via [BRASS](http://rubyworks.github.com/brass) compliance.
+Ruby Test handles assertions with [BRASS](http://rubyworks.github.com/brass) compliance.
 Any raised exception that responds to `#assertion?` in the affirmative is taken to be a failed assertion rather than simply an error.